howerj/cdb/readme.md

 lingua franca for software development at the moment.
 Few of those libraries are directly suitable for use in [Embedded systems][] and are much less flexible than they could be in general.
-Embedded systems pose some interesting constraints (eschewing allocation via "malloc", lack of a file-system, and more).
+Embedded systems pose some interesting constraints (eschewing allocation via `malloc`, lack of a file-system, and more).
 By designing the library for an embedded system we can make a library more useful not only for those systems but for hosted systems as well (eg. By providing callbacks for the FILE functions we can redirect them to wherever